No Byung-jun

-No Byung-jun (born 29 September 1979) is a South Korean former professional footballer who played as a forward or a winger.
-He was voted MVP of the 2009 AFC Champions League after scoring the decisive free kick for Pohang Steelers in the final against Al-Ittihad.
+No Byung-jun (born 29 September 1979) is a South Korean former professional footballer who played as a striker or a winger.
+He was voted the Most Valuable Player of the 2009 AFC Champions League after scoring the opener with a free kick in Pohang Steelers' 2–1 final win over Al-Ittihad.
+At the Korean FA Cup, he is a three-time champion and the all-time top goalscorer.
+He scored the most goals when winning the 2012 and 2013 tournaments, although he was not an official top scorer.